jmato-dev/vtex-customer-points/docs/README.md

 ## How this is accomplished?

+API it's implemented using Masterdata as storage solution.

-Implements an event handler receiving status updates from OMS Feed.
+An event handler receive status updates from OMS Feed.
+Gets relevant information of the updated order from Orders API.